 It might be that the only thing you know about Latvia is that it is the former part of Soviet Union.
 Well, in this case, it is a good idea, not to talk about it too much!
 This is especially true if you try to get acquainted with an “average Latvian”.
-Latvians are shy but very proud by default.
-We are a small nation.
-Hence we like to emphasize our national identity and our unique language.
+Latvians are a small, a little bit shy but proud nation.
+We like to emphasize our national identity and our unique language.
 It has nothing to do with Russian by the way!
 Like everywhere, not everything is great.
 Yet it is always better than being part of and associated with a totalitarian regime.
 Thus, be careful with this topic while traveling to Latvia!
 It is a painful part of our history.

-Today Latvia is a modern country in the European Union for already 13 years.
-Next year we are celebrating 100 years of our independence.
+Today Latvia is a modern country in the European Union.
+This year on 18th of November we celebrated 100 years of our independence.
 Where are we now?
 Well, Latvia has one of the fastest Internet speeds in the World.
-We also have cheap and good mobile connections.
+We are about to introduce 5G next year being one of the first in the world.
+We have cheap and good mobile connections.
 Our beautiful capital city Riga attracts many visitors, and we have a distinct national identity.

 Traveling to Latvia – One of the Greenest Countries In the World

 But what if you just love nature and authentic travel?
 What if you don’t care about sports, politics, new technologies, and other mainstream staff?
-Maybe you just seek new escape travel destinations and pristine nature.
-Then the above mentioned glorifying facts alone might not inspire you for traveling to Latvia.
+Maybe you just seek new escape travel destinations.
+Then the above mentioned glorifying facts alone might not inspire you.
 Well, guess what, I am one of your kind.

 By traveling to Latvia, you are not getting only to our great capital city Riga.
 You also travel to the land of amazing forests, natural bogs, vast sandy beaches and plenty of lakes and rivers.
-Thus you come to one of the best places for eco-tourism in the Nordic Europe!
+Thus you will come to one of the best Northern ecotourism destinations in Europe.

-Latvia is actually one of the greenest countries in the World.
-If you care about environmental issues you might have heard of that.
+Latvia is actually one of the greenest countries in the world.
 Latvia topped the Environmental Performance Index in 2012.
-This is because Latvians are passionate about nature.
+This is largely because Latvians love nature.

 Ecotourism in Latvia

-Well, I have many years of experience as nature conservation expert.
-Thus I can say ecotourism is a solution if it is well planned and organized.
+I have many years of experience as a nature conservation expert and traveler.
+I can say that ecotourism is a great solution if it is well planned and organized.

-Latvia has many advantages as a new eco-tourism destination.
+Latvia has many advantages as a new ecotourism destination.
 EU regulations and directives do not allow harming the nature values in the protected areas of EU importance (Natura2000).
 There are 4 national parks, 42 nature parks, and 260 nature reserves in Latvia.
 We also have around 355 nature monuments, seven protected marine areas, and a biosphere reserve.
-There are lots of small protected areas called micro-reserves as well.
+Latvia has lots of small protected areas called micro-reserves as well.
 All these areas are primarily set-up for protection of species and natural habitats.
-Yet they are great eco-tourism spots as well.
+Many of them are great ecotourism destinations.

 7 Best Things To Do In Latvia